wenxindongwork/keras-tuner-alpha/docs/source/troubleshooting.rst

 2. Permission denied error when uploading checkpoint to GCS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure that your bucket is in the same project as your TPU VM.
+First make sure that your bucket is in the same project as your TPU VM.

-First verify your current authentication:
+Otherwise, verify your current authentication:

 .. code-block:: bash